 Meal & Rest Breaks

-Kowalski Employment Law Corporation has represented clients with a wide range of claims and defenses under the California Labor Code, such as unpaid overtime, improper meal and rest break periods, inaccurate wage statements, violation of minimum wage laws, unlawful deductions, waiting time penalties, failure to maintain records, pay period violations, and more.
+Kowalski Employment Law Corporation has represented clients with a wide range of claims and defenses under the California Labor Code, such as unpaid overtime, improper meal and rest break periods, inaccurate wage statements, violation of minimum wage laws, unlawful deductions, waiting time penalties, failure to maintain records, pay period violations, failure to reimburse business expenses, and more.

 If you believe the California Labor Code, Fair Labor Standards Act (FLSA), Department of Labor Standards Enforcement (DLSE), or another federal or state law has been violated, please contact us immediately to further discuss your employment and legal options available.

 California At-Will Employee